The Story Behind The Strangely Empty Times Square Building Where The New Year's Eve Ball Drops Every Year

-While it’s located in Times Square at the so-called “center of the universe,” the billboard-covered building is mostly empty.
-According to The New Yorker, The New York Times constructed the building at One Times Square as its headquarters in 1904, and staged a massive New Year’s Eve fireworks display to celebrate.
+While it’s located at the so-called “center of the universe,” the billboard-covered building is mostly empty.
+According to The New Yorker, The New York Times constructed the building at One Times Square as its headquarters in 1904, and staged a massive New Year’s Eve firework display to celebrate.

 But when the city outlawed the fireworks, The Times’ chief electrician Walter Palmer came up with the idea to drop a lighted ball from the top of the tower instead.